isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 My mother would just sob and sob.

-‟What a pity, for this little child…”
+‟What a pity, for this little child...”

 I had some nasty words for a mother like that. ‟I don’t like it.
 I don’t want you to visit me.
 All you do is sob and sob.
 I’m the one who wants to cry!
 You came here to cheer me up, didn’t you?”